siduction/sidu-manual/data/en/0206-iso-dl_en.md

 The tar archive with the sources is interesting for those who want to redistribute siduction.
 Here, the source code must be published to comply with the license.
 More information can be found in the tar archive.

-If someone can provide an FTP server with appropriate traffic, we are always available in the [siduction forums](https://siduction.org) or in IRC [irc.oftc.net #siduction-en](https://webchat.oftc.net/?nick=siducer007&channels=siduction-en).
+If someone can provide an FTP server with appropriate traffic, we are always available in the [siduction forums](https://siduction.org) or in IRC irc.oftc.net:6697 #siduction-en.

 ### Integrity check